swoogles/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

 IOU, this action is also permissible.
 Thus, the entire third commit is also well-authorized, and then so is the ledger.

-Similarly, the intuitively problematic examples are prohibitied by our authorization criterion.
+Similarly, the problematic examples are prohibited by our authorization criterion.
 In the first example, Alice forced the painter to paint her house.
 The authorizations for the example are shown below.